 We are a development stage, biopharmaceutical company developing innovative products for the treatment of cardiovascular and renal diseases, with an initial focus on heart failure.
-We currently have two drug candidates in development:
+We currently have exclusive rights to develop two drug candidates:

 - Cenderitide (formerly CD-NP), our lead product candidate, is a chimeric natriuretic peptide that we are developing for the treatment of heart failure.
-We are developing cenderitide for the treatment of patients for up to 90 days following admission for acutely decompensated heart failure, or ADHF.
+To date, we have developed cenderitide for the treatment of patients for up to 90 days following admission for acutely decompensated heart failure, or ADHF.
 We refer to this setting as the "post-acute" period.
 In 2011, we completed a 58-patient Phase 1 clinical trial of cenderitide in the post-acute setting.
 We conducted this clinical trial in collaboration with Medtronic, Inc., delivering cenderitide through continuous intravenous infusion using Medtronic's pump technology.
-Following that Phase 1 clinical trial, we plan to initiate a Phase 2 clinical trial of cendertide in 2012.
-In addition to treating heart failure, we believe cenderitide may be useful in several other cardiovascular and renal indications. - CU-NP, is a pre-clinical rationally designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin, or URO.
-We are currently evaluating the potential for the chronic dosing of CU-NP, which could be used to treat a number of cardiovascular and renal diseases.
+Following that Phase 1 clinical trial, we had planned to initiate a Phase 2 clinical trial of cenderitide, pending availability of capital resources.
+However, to date we have been unable to raise the capital necessary to conduct the next phase of development of cenderitide.
+Any further development of cenderitide is subject to our ability to either raise additional capital or enter into a strategic transaction in which an acquirer or strategic partner provides the capital necessary to continue development activities.
+In addition to treating heart failure, we believe cenderitide may be useful in several other cardiovascular and renal indications. - · CU-NP, is a pre-clinical rationally-designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin, or URO.
+All development of CU-NP is on hold pending the results of our efforts to pursue additional financing or strategic alternatives

 We were originally incorporated under Delaware law in August 2005 under the name Nile Pharmaceuticals, Inc. and we changed our name to Nile Therapeutics, Inc. in January 2007.
-On September 17, 2007, we were acquired by SMI Products, Inc., or SMI, which was then a public shell company, in a reverse merger transaction whereby a wholly-owned subsidiary of SMI merged with and into Nile Therapeutics, with Nile Therapeutics remaining as the surviving corporation and a wholly-owned subsidiary of SMI.
+On September 17, 2007, we were acquired by SMI Products, Inc., or SMI, which was then a public shell company, in a reverse merger transaction whereby a wholly-owned subsidiary of SMI merged with, and into, Nile Therapeutics, with Nile Therapeutics remaining as the surviving corporation and a wholly-owned subsidiary of SMI.
 In accordance with the terms of this transaction, the stockholders of Nile Therapeutics exchanged all of their shares of Nile Therapeutics common stock for shares of SMI common stock, which immediately following the transaction represented approximately 95 percent of the issued and outstanding common stock of SMI.
 Upon completion of the merger, the sole officer and director of SMI resigned and was replaced by the officers and directors of Nile Therapeutics.
 Additionally, following the merger, Nile Therapeutics, or Old Nile, was merged into SMI, and SMI changed its name to Nile Therapeutics, Inc., or Nile, and adopted the business plan of Old Nile.
-We collectively refer to these two merger transactions in this prospectus as the "Merger."
+We collectively refer to these two merger transactions in this Annual Report as the "Merger."
 Because the Merger was accounted for as a reverse acquisition under generally accepted accounting principles, the financial statements for periods prior to September 17, 2007 reflect only the operations of Old Nile.

-Our executive offices are located at 4 West 4th Ave., Suite 400, San Mateo, California 94402.
-Our telephone number is (650) 458-2670 and our Internet address is www.nilethera.com.
-Information contained in, or accessible through, our website does not constitute a part of this prospectus.
+We do not currently own or lease any real property.
+Our mailing address is 63 Bovet Rd., Suite 421, San Mateo, California 94402.
+Our telephone number is 650-918-7489 and our Internet address is www.nilethera.com.
+The information on, or accessible through, our website is not part of this Form 10-K.